 Which is the more ludicrous scenario?

-1.) that men would choose to trust something designed by fellow-humans or to die physically.
-Or
+- that miners would choose to trust something designed by fellow-humans or to die physically.
+Or,

-2.) that sinners would choose to trust God Himself or perish eternally?
+- that sinners would choose to trust God Himself or perish eternally.

 It is not a matter of trusting something designed by humans.
 That’s what the miners had to do.
 When it comes to your spiritual salvation from your sins and from perishing in Hell, you must trust God Himself and put your personal faith in Jesus Christ as your Saviour.
 You must choose to enter salvation’s door or you will definitely perish.
 Trust Him and He will lift you up; He will bring you out – out of danger into eternal safety; He will save you.